-Information About Piano Lessons With Julie
+Information About Alpharetta Piano Lessons (aka Piano with Julie)

 Since this is your first introduction to me, I feel that I need to take the time to explain my teaching philosophy and methods, as well as the reasoning behind them.
 After you have read what I am all about, you may be ready to sign up for lessons.
 Then again, my style and approach may not be at all what you need or desire.